teuk/mediabot_v3/docs/PLUGIN_V3_PROMOTION.md

 # API v3 first controlled development promotion

-MB764 closes the first extraction wave by promoting exactly one reviewed package on one development channel: `factoids-v3` on `#test`.
+MB764 closed the first extraction wave by promoting exactly one reviewed package on one development channel: `factoids-v3` on `#test`.
 Quotes remain stable and operator-controlled.
-No production channel, schema, boot autoload or second package is changed.
+MB766 subsequently makes accepted Partyline posture restart-persistent through a separate core-owned ledger.
+No production channel, schema or second package is changed.

 ## Acceptance evidence